busisd/StardewFishSite/README.md

 Works for desktop and mobile browsers.

-Project includes images that are assets of ConcernedApe LLC.
+Project uses images that are assets of ConcernedApe LLC.

 ![Filters in action](https://raw.githubusercontent.com/busisd/StardewFishSite/master/FishSite.png)